bradgarropy/bradgarropy.com/content/pages/resume.md

 -   Python test framework distributed used by the server firmware development teams.
 -   Supported four products, over 300 developers, and over 50 product releases.
 -   Developers contributed over 20,000 test cases.
--   Libraries for all supported platforms to update, restart, gather logs, etc.
+-   Created libraries for all supported platforms to update, restart, gather logs, etc.
 -   Gave knowledge sharing talks on test case development and tool usage.
--   Tool enabled performance testing, code coverage, stress testing, unit testing, and security audits.
+-   Enabled performance testing, code coverage, stress testing, unit testing, and security audits.

 _Generic Resource Manager (GRM)_

 -   Web application, Python CLI, and Python library to manage and reserve hardware.
 -   React front end with Node and Express backend hooked up to MongoDB.
 -   Exposed an authenticated REST API.
--   Authentication integrated with company LDAP, implemented with JSON Web Tokens.
+-   Built authentication that integrated with company LDAP, implemented with JSON Web Tokens.
 -   Hooked into continuous integration process to reserve test hardware from MATF.
 -   Tracks all requests, checkins, checkouts, and resources.